sridharsripathi/watsappdevelopmentdemo/README.md

 # watsappdevelopmentdemo
-This project is do hands on Github to practice what I have learnt.
+This project is do hands on Github to practice what I have learned.